sodnko/Bruteforce.py/README.md

 __________________________________

-Enter a Password your choice
+Enter your Password: password your choice

 Aviable     "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ#!+-,._